k-gregor/git-workshop/README.md

 2. a little hands-on workshop
 3. set up a git repository in your own code

-Note: I will focus on using the command line.
+**Note:** I will focus on using the command line, which might be a bit intimidating at first.
 You can also work with a user interface if you want.
-But the slides are for the command line.
-And I think it is good to do it at least once this way, to really know what is going on.
+But the slides are for the command line, because then they can be used by everyone whereas with specific tools, everything works a bit different.
+I also think it is good to do it at least once this way, to really know what is going on.

 ---
 # git vs github